 LVCC Setup and Move-In Should Be Considered Early

-Before deciding, exhibitors should ask:
+Before choosing rental or custom build, exhibitors should ask:

-• How much time is available before the show?
+How much time is available before the show?

-• Does the booth need custom structure or mostly branded surfaces?
+Does the booth need custom structure or mostly branded surfaces?

 Final Takeaway